 In fact, a past study called the “still face” experiment found that children notice their parents’ blank expressions.
 In the study, they found that babies whose parents don’t seem to acknowledge their bids for attention lash out.
 They seek to be noticed by other adults in a room.
 Their stress hormones peak and when this happens again weeks later, they’ll cry and panic even more quickly.

-There are other risks, too, like radiation exposure and potentially problematic behavioural problems in the future.
-But what matters most is that moms take control of the mobile phone use, without letting it rob them of the joys of being truly in the moment throughout their motherhood journey.
+Sometimes, we really can’t help it.
+Our mobile phones are necessary to connect us to the world, to get our jobs done.
+But what matters most is that moms take control of mobile phone use, without letting it rob them of the joys of being truly in the moment throughout their motherhood journey.

-Republished with permission from: theAsianParent Singapore
+Republished with permission from theAsianParent Singapore

 TIME, The Gottman Institute